 Protect the network - by maintaining a productive, enriching, and safe group of esteemed individuals and organisations as Reset partners.

-In furtherance of our goals and objectives, Reset conducts and supports projects in the following four areas of work:
+In furtherance of our goals and objectives, Reset conducts and supports projects in the following areas of work: